topkoong/event-scheduling-app/README.md

 ### How to create an event

-When you select a calendar slot, a modal popup will be opened, and then you can fill out an event title and select the range of the days in the calendar.
+When you select a calendar slot, a modal will pop up, where you can create a title for an event with a specified time frame.
-You can also add another events to the same calendar slot when you click the calendar slot below the existing event.
+You can also create additional events on a date that already has a scheduled event.

 ### How to update an event

-When you select a calendar event, a modal popup will be opened, and then you can update the event title and start date and end date with pre-populated field.
+When you select a pre-existing event on the calendar, a modal will pop up, where you can update the specified event and change the title or the time frame.

 ### How to delete an event

-When you select a calendar event, a modal popup will be opened, and then you can delete the event.
+When you select a calendar event, a modal will pop up, where a user is given the option to delete that specified event.

-## Below is a link to an app demo video.
+### Link to the demo video.
 [![Here's demo video.](https://img.youtube.com/vi/zuGjyolK4Hg/0.jpg)](https://youtu.be/zuGjyolK4Hg)